 HENI PRESENTS MAJOR SHOW BY BRIAN CLARKE THE WORLD’S LEADING ARTIST WORKING IN STAINED-GLASS

-An exhibition of works by Brian Clarke, who is widely regarded to be the most important artist working in stained glass today, will go on view at Damien Hirst’s Newport Street Gallery from 9 June 2023.
+An exhibition of works by Brian Clarke, who is widely regarded to be the most important artist working in stained glass today, has been extended at Damien Hirst’s Newport Street Gallery until 31 December 2023.
 A Great Light, presented by HENI, celebrates Clarke’s 70th year with an extraordinary collection of works from 2002 to the present day.

 This spectacular new installation of the artist’s glass shows how flexible and wide-ranging the medium can truly be.
 His latest work is Ardath, a 42m2 wall of mouth-blown glass, bathing the gallery in light and colour, as flowering meadow motifs build up a rich and dense tapestry in etched glass.